7Rocky/HackTheBox-scripts/Machines/BountyHunter/README.md

 </table>
 ```

-However, if we need to retrieve a PHP file, it will be executed and thus not printed.
+However, if we need to retrieve a PHP file, it will not be printed because it contains special characters for XML (such as `<` and `>`).
 To avoid this, we can make use of a PHP wrapper to encode the content in Base64 (`php://filter/convert.base64-encode/resource=`) as follows:

 ```console
 $ echo "<?xml version=\"1.0\"?>